MicrosoftDocs/memdocs/windows-365/enterprise/introduction-windows-365-frontline.md

 ### Temporary blocks

-Excessive use of the concurrency buffer will temporarily block its further use for the next 48 hours.
+Excessive use of the concurrency buffer temporarily blocks its further use for the next 48 hours.
 A temporary block is imposed when:

 - On four or more occasions within a 24-hour period, the concurrency buffer is used for more than one hour.